kaefers/travis/Readme.md

 #### BLASTP
 Specifies paths and settings of BLASTP.
-The 'blastp_db_full' parameter expects the path to your local non-redundant protein database.
+The 'blastp_db_full' parameter expects the path to your local 'full' protein database (i.e. the nr).
 Skipping this step can be achieved with using 'skip'.
 If you want to cheat with another database, you can use this here, too.
 It just needs to be a blast database that has been created with makeblastdb.

 ```